ahmed4sy/TIA-softwere/README.md

 1. install Java `jre-17`.
 2. install python `3.10` & `pip install easyocr`.
 3. Make sure the command is present: `python3.10` and that it has this  `torch2.2.0+cpu` & `easyocr1.6.2` installed.
-4. Fill in the config file correctly.
+4. Fill in the `config.json` file correctly.
 5. Run program `./App.sh` in Linux.